briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     penalty equal to fifteen per cent of the amount not timely paid.

-    4. _(4)_ If a taxpayer files what purports to be a tax return required by sections 124.27 to 124.41 of the Codified Ordinances that does not contain information upon which the substantial correctness of the return may be judged or contains information that on its face indicates that the return is substantially incorrect, and the filing of the return in that manner is due to a position that is frivolous or a desire that is apparent from the return to delay or impede the administration of sections 124.27 to 124.41 of the Codified Ordinances, a penalty of up to five hundred dollars may be imposed.
+    4. _(4)_ If a taxpayer files what purports to be a tax return required by [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances that does not contain information upon which the substantial correctness of the return may be judged or contains information that on its face indicates that the return is substantially incorrect, and the filing of the return in that manner is due to a position that is frivolous or a desire that is apparent from the return to delay or impede the administration of [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances, a penalty of up to five hundred dollars may be imposed.

-    5. _(5)_ If a taxpayer makes a fraudulent attempt to evade the reporting or payment of the tax required to be shown on any return required under sections 124.27 to 124.41 of the Codified Ordinances, a penalty may be imposed not exceeding the greater of one thousand dollars or one hundred per cent of the tax required to be shown on the return.
+    5. _(5)_ If a taxpayer makes a fraudulent attempt to evade the reporting or payment of the tax required to be shown on any return required under [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances, a penalty may be imposed not exceeding the greater of one thousand dollars or one hundred per cent of the tax required to be shown on the return.

     6. _(6)_ If any person makes a false or fraudulent claim for a refund under section 124.38 of the Codified Ordinances, a penalty may be imposed not